-In 2016, New Year’s Day falls on a Friday, with a nice weekend to follow!
+In 2016, New Year’s Day falls on a Monday, capping off a nice long holiday weekend.
 Learn more about the first day of the first month.

 New Year’s Day has long been celebrated on January 1.

 Did you know that January, was named for the Roman god Janus, the two-faced god of beginnings?
 Janus looks simultaneously to the future and the past, a fitting symbol for this first day of the year.

 A fresh calendar encourages us to fill in the blanks with ambitious projects for home and personal improvement, better known as our New Year’s resolutions.

 Turn your face to the future with a few tips on how to make New Year’s resolutions.